openrestaurant/restaurant-drops-7/profiles/restaurant/README.md

 Drupal Restaurant Distribution
 =========

 The Restaurant Distribution has everything you need to kickstart your restaurant website.
-It comes with a menu management system, a reservation system, a customizable blog and events management.
+It comes with a menu management system, a reservation system, multiple restaurants support, a customizable blog and events management.

-It comes with a responsive theme that can be easily customized.
+It also has a responsive theme that can be easily customized.

 ## Features